 Start at Plaça Catalunya.
-Walk down the pedestrian boulevard, Las Ramblas, which runs from the city center to the port, and is bustling with life.
+Walk south down the pedestrian boulevard, Las Ramblas, which runs from the city center to the port, and is bustling with life.
 It is lined with street performers, flower stalls, and pushcart vendors offering various trinkettes.
 Along the walk you will see the Font de Canaletes, a famous wrought-iron fountain, which, legend says, if you drink from it you are destined to return to the city.
 This is the fountain Barça supporters go to for celebrating championship titles.
 Continue on Las Ramblas to breakfast at Pinotxo Bar in La Boqueria (full name is “El Mercat de Sant Josep de la Boqueria”) an open-air market.
 I like to stock up on fruit from the market for later consumption.

 Spend a leisurely morning strolling down Las Ramblas and into the Gothic Quarter.
 Take time to visit the Cathedral, Plaza Real, and the Palace of Music.
 The Gothic Quarter has storefronts with wares that overflow into the street.
 The same neighborhood can seem dark and moody, but still safe, in the evening, reminding a tourist of its Medieval history.